 Whether special policies are required to address usability of Single Character IDN TLDs given existing application environments

 A more detailed discussion of the viewpoints collected on the above policy aspects is included in Appendix A below.
+Summary and responses on public comments received for the Initial Report is included in Appendix C and summary and responses on public comments received for the Draft Final Report is included in Appendix D.

 Implementation Recommendations on Single Character IDN TLDs